mcmire/personal-content--writings/source/blog/posts/minesweeper-4.md

 ### What's next

-Next we'll finish the core logic behind the game by implementing [what to do when a space that *isn't* a mine is uncovered][minesweeper-5].
+Next we'll tackle the next simplest outcome: [what happens][minesweeper-5] when a space that *isn't* a mine, yet is near one, is uncovered.

 [minesweeper-5]: /blog/minesweeper-5/